vaibhao90/SampleAngularApp/README.md

-- Single Page AngularJS Animations
+- Single Page MEAN application
-# admin-profiler
+- changing its behaviour as per the environment variable set when server is started